-This case involved an allegation pursuant to s.
+This case involved an allegation pursuant to ss.
+480 (1)(a) and (e) of the Act.
+Specifically, it is alleged that the Agent submitted a farm insurance application form to an insurance company that was purportedly signed by the named client ("BM").
+However, it is alleged that the Agent signed and submitted this application without that client's knowledge or permission.
+In so doing, it is alleged that the Agent is guilty of misrepresentation or dishonesty and that this constitutes an offence pursuant to s.
 480(1)(a) of the Act.
-Specifically, it is alleged that the Agent signed and completed a request for confirmation of leased vehicle insurance documents ("Proof of Insurance") for a leasing company that confirmed insurance coverage was in place for an automobile owned by the Agent for three years when coverage was not actually in place.
-In so doing, it is alleged that he is guilty of misrepresentation or dishonesty and that this constitutes an offence pursuant to s.
-480(1)(a) of the Act.
+In addition or in the alternative, it is alleged that the Agent demonstrated incompetence to act as a general insurance agent and that this constitutes an offence pursuant to s.
+480(1)(e) of the Act.